sentenzo/bzip2/README.md

 ### Splitting into blocks

 The `Splitting into blocks` step is just making an inerator based on the file descriptor given.
-This iterator yields byte-blocks of a fixed size.
+This iterator yields byte-blocks of a fixed size (currently the default block size is `128 KiB`).

 ### Run-length encoding
 See: [RLE README.md](app/transformations/rle/README.md)